I report on the world of millennial personal finance because I strongly believe in financial independence, staying out of debt and growing my money.

 Balance is the name of the game.
 So although I’ll get manicures often you better believe it’s at the cheapest place I can find!
 And what would my weekends be without brunch?
 Sad and lonely, that’s what.
 But you’ll also find me hand-washing my clothes to save a few bucks at the laundromat.

-So let’s learn together as I detail and research the financial adventures of my generation – from to choosing between sushi and a haircut, to choosing between ETFs and equities.
+So let’s learn together as I detail and research the financial adventures of my generation – from to choosing between sushi and a haircut, to choosing between stock picking and a robo-advisor.

 I believe you don’t have to give up everything you love, you just have to prioritize what you love.